 Say you used to eat several servings a day of high-starch and high-sugar carbs.
 We’re talking heaping bowls of pasta, rice or other grains; bread; anything with white or wheat flour; ice cream; pastries, etc.

-But now you’re only eating a couple servings per day.
-You’ve gone from eating 600 grams of carbs per day to only 150 grams.
+But now, you’re only eating a couple of servings per day while following the low-carb diet tips.
+So now you’ve gone from eating 600 grams of carbs per day to only 150 grams.

 The good news is that you’re consuming far less carbohydrates that spike your insulin levels and produce wild blood sugar fluctuations.

-In comparison, even if you’re only eating 25 grams of net carbs, which will almost certainly put you in a state of ketosis, you will feel great and will burn fat.
+But in time, even if you’re only eating 20 grams of net carbs a day, you will feel great and will burn fat.
 Of course, as long as you’re eating enough calories, primarily from dietary fat.

-It’s possible to lose weight on both a low carb diet and a ketogenic diet.
-To reiterate, a ketogenic diet is a low carb diet.
+It’s possible to lose weight on both a low-carb diet and one of the ketogenic diets.
+But keep in mind that a ketogenic diet is a low-carb diet.

-However, a low carb diet might not necessarily put you in ketosis.
+However, a carb restricted diet might not necessarily put you in ketosis.
 Which again, is why it’s important to monitor daily if your goal is to use your own body fat for energy.

-If you’re simply eating low carb but your goal is not to be in ketosis, you can still lose weight.
+If you’re simply eating low-carb but your goal is not to be in ketosis, you can still lose weight.
 This is especially true if most of the carbs you’re eating are vegetables.
-And, you’re exercising daily and your hormones aren’t working on overdrive.
+And, you’re exercising daily and your hormones are balanced.

-As you can see, the differences between low carb vs keto has other factors besides the amount of carbohydrates consumed.
+As you can see, the differences between low-carb vs. keto has other factors besides the number of carbohydrates consumed.

 If you are in a state of ketosis, it really is the best mechanism for weight loss.
-Actually, check that.
-It is possible, theoretically, to be in ketosis but not lose weight.
+However, it is possible, theoretically, to be in ketosis but not lose weight.

 This study concludes a ketogenic diet offers “physiological and biochemical basis and is able to induce effective weight loss along with improvement in several cardiovascular risk parameters.”

-In other words, a ketogenic diet isn’t only great for weight loss, it also protects your heart.
+In other words, a ketogenic diet isn’t only great for weight loss but it also protects your heart.

 Suddenly eating way less carbs?
 And now you're eating more protein to replace carbs?
 Well, if you have too much protein, the protein can convert into glucose (carbohydrate).

 This process is called gluconeogenesis.
 If you're in ketosis, it means that the protein you eat is not being converted into glucose.
-Another win for the ketogenic diet when assessing low carb vs keto.
+Another win for the ketogenic diet compared to standard low-carb!